mzbac/mlx_sharding/README.md

 ## Acknowledgments

 - MLX team for providing the framework
-- Exo(<https://github.com/exo-explore/exo>) that I heavily inspired from for their implementation
+- Exo(<https://github.com/exo-explore/exo>) that I heavily inspired from for their implementation of pipeline parallelism